 Emergency Response Team (ERT)

 We have an Emergency Response Team, which is made up of individuals trained in CPR and First Aid, as well as in the administration of AED and oxygen, both of which are onsite.
 Based on information reported from the Special Needs Form, the team maintains a list of students who have health issues that might require urgent attention or support.
 This team is made up of nine admin staff and faculty members.

 Class Rep System

 Each class elects representatives (usually two) to attend monthly lunch-hour meetings with members of the administration.
 The purpose of these meetings is to facilitate regular open dialogue about issues/concerns that arise and to promote timely problem solving.
-The meetings are chaired by Matthew Chu, the Student Services Coordinator.
-Matthew also meets with new class reps to have a chat about their role and how the monthly meetings work.
+The meetings are chaired by the Student Services Coordinator.
+They also meet with new class reps to have a chat about their role and how the monthly meetings work.
 Class rep responsibilities are determined by the needs of their role but also to some extent by the preferences of the class members they are representing.

 Evaluations and Focus Groups

 Course and clinic evaluations are conducted on a rotational basis to obtain student feedback about the school’s instructors and learning environments.
 As part of this process, students are requested to fill in confidential evaluation forms.
 This information is utilized by education team staff and individual instructors to improve our curriculum and delivery of the program.

 Periodically, students are asked to participate in focus groups.
 These small groups of 8-10 generate comments regarding student services needs and student perspectives on the school and the program that are much appreciated and are used in a variety of ways to help enhance how the school functions.